tarsqi/ttk/docs/notes/python3.md

 However, it turns out that this error also happens with the code before this change, so I will let it go.

-<u>Syntax Change 3: Backticks</u>
+#### 2.3.
+Backticks and other changes

+The following fixes backtics and there were no problems with it:

 ```
 $ python-modernize -wnf lib2to3.fixes.fix_repr .
 ```

-No problems.

-<u>Syntax Changes: Others</u>

 There was no need to remove the inequality operator `<>` and there were no assignments to True or False.
 Other syntax changes are done in later steps.
-Want to find out why.

-The changes in this section are in commit [94b2bce5](https://github.com/tarsqi/ttk/commit/94b2bce5e5b68e688d4d385bcb2b022b4f1e7093).

-### 2. More preparatory changes
+### 3. More preparatory changes

 Based on [http://python3porting.com/preparing.html](http://python3porting.com/preparing.html).
 These are similar to the above in that they allow the code to still run on Python 2.7.

-<u>Division of integers</u>
+#### 3.1.
+Division of integers

 Using // when we really want to have integers as the result, using / in other cases.
 Sometimes using `from __future__ import division` and removing explicit conversions into floats.
 See commit [047d9c28](https://github.com/tarsqi/ttk/commit/047d9c2850b5589e05641e182f69704f8787bb09).

-<u>Using new style classes</u>
+#### 3.2.
+Using new style classes

 Doing this all manually, but used the following code to find the classes.